 - Independent contractors

-- If approved, you must miss at least three work shifts to qualify for lost wage pay.
-Colorado workers’ compensation covers all medical expenses.
-However, your lost wage benefit amount, if any, will vary.
-If you miss less than two weeks at work, lost wages start on your fourth day off.
+Colorado workers’ compensation covers all medical expenses and some lost wages.
+To earn lost wages payments, you must miss at least three work shifts.
+If you miss less than two weeks, payments start on your fourth day off.
 After more than two weeks, you’re paid for the first three days you missed.

 You May Qualify for Legal Assistance

 Ready to see if you may qualify?
-Click the button below now to start your Colorado workers’ compensation benefits evaluation.
+Click the button below to start your Colorado workers’ compensation benefits evaluation now:

 Margot Lester is the CEO of The Word Factory, a B2B & B2C content marketing agency that provides services for Fortune 100 brands, healthtech companies and SaaS developers.
 An award-winning business and brand journalist, she writes for daily and weekly newspapers and business journals, national magazines, in-flight publications and leading websites.
 Margot is also an in-demand writing coach and organizational communications trainer, helping individuals and teams write more effectively.
 Twitter: @word_factory LinkedIn: linkedin.com/in/margotlester.